ulaladungdung/zettlekasten/README.md

 	1. awardID from AR_Purchase_Exp is pasted to RTP
 2. Edited Invoice
 	1. PROJECT_ID from RTP_FUND_SOURCE to Invoice
+3. Edited RFQ
+	1. Added Reference no. to link the whole think for efficiency

 Question for hwee koon:
 1. How to describe urgent purchases?
 Is it when the created datetime of RTP + estimated delivery lead time is later than the need-by date from RTP?
+2. The Award ID doesnt link with the RTP.
+3. The Award ID from survey doesnt link with the Award ID from Award Recommendation table.
+May I know how we are supposed to link them then?
+(APV vs EPV problem)

 Count({<ProcurementMethod = {"ITT"}>} ProcurementMethod)